KOLANICH-userscripts/Time-Machine.user.js/README.md

 You can test it [here](https://kolanich.github.io/Time-Machine-userscript/) To enable it on another website use GM settings
 To set the rate time flows use script menu.

+Versioning is such: the first version is the version of user.js, the second is the version of inject.js